Sheepadoodle’s are obedient, friendly, and loving with an appearance that will melt your heart!

 - How to Care for a Sheepadoodle

 The Sheepadoodle, not to be confused with a Shepadoodle, is an Old English Sheepdog and Poodle mix.

-This fluffy canine is a crossbreed between male Old English Sheepdog and female Standard Poodle.
+This fluffy canine is a crossbreed between a male Old English Sheepdog and a female Standard Poodle.

-When deciding if a breed is right for you, it is worth looking at their history and where they came from; it can somewhat predict their temperament and behaviours.
+When deciding if a breed is right for you, it is worth looking at their history and where they came from; it can somewhat predict their temperament and behaviors.

 Sheepadoodles originated as an experiment in the 1960s by the US Army for use as a military dog.

 The term “doodle” was first coined in 1992.